-This is a simple but highly accurate scientific calorie calculator, along with 5 evidence-based tips on how to sustainably reduce calorie intake.
+Below is a simple but highly accurate scientific calorie calculator, along with five evidence-based tips on how to sustainably reduce your calorie intake.

 Enter your details in the calculator below to figure out how many calories you should be eating per day to either maintain or lose weight.

-An average woman needs to eat about 2000 calories per day to maintain, and 1500 calories to lose one pound of weight per week.
-An average man needs 2500 calories to maintain, and 2000 to lose one pound of weight per week.
+The average woman needs to eat about 2,000 calories per day to maintain her weight, and 1,500 calories per day to lose one pound of weight per week.
+Meanwhile, the average man needs 2,500 calories to maintain, and 2,000 to lose one pound of weight per week.

 A calorie is a unit that measures energy.
 Calories are usually used to measure the energy content of foods and beverages.
 To lose weight, you need to eat fewer calories than your body burns each day.